BalsamAlahmari/Arabic-Poems-Data-Collection/README.md

 © 2025 Development Data Center.
 All rights reserved.

-The complete source code, trained models, datasets, and all implementation details are the intellectual property of the Development Data Center and are maintained in a private repository.
+The complete datasets, and all processing details are the intellectual property of the Development Data Center and are maintained in a private repository.
 Therefore, they are not publicly available.